-If you believe you are having a dental emergency, please contact us immediately at 727-203-5364 for a same-day appointment.
+If you believe you are having a dental emergency, please contact us immediately using the buttons below for a same-day appointment.
 If it is outside of our office hours (M-T, TH 8 AM – 4 PM, W 8 AM – 5 PM) or we were unable to answer the phone, please leave a message and we will return your call as soon as possible.

 Cost of a Dental Emergency

 Dental emergencies follow the same payment guidelines as normal dental practices.
 For a list of our accepted insurance providers, forms of payment, and all other payment information, visit our financial page.Financial and Insurance Information

 Dental emergencies are any dental problems that need immediate treatment to stop bleeding, save a tooth, treat a severe infection, or alleviate severe pain.
 Severe infections or tooth abscesses can be life-threatening and you should call your dentist immediately.
 If your dentist is unavailable, see urgent care at your nearest medical facility.

 If any of the following statements apply to you, you are having a dental emergency and should contact us immediately.

 - I have a tooth knocked out.